wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

-       This has the advantage of clearly specifying from the ground up how the page topper should look and behave, but it's a bit verbose and requires you to re-compose the image editor as well as the text editor.
+       This has the advantage of clearly specifying from the ground up how the page topper should look and behave, but it's a bit verbose and requires you to recompose the image editor as well as the text editor.

     3. Reset